Sefa-Keles/Project2-QuizApp-With-API/README.md

 * When the start again button is clicked, do the options of the questions are changed?

 * When the start again button is clicked, is the level set to the default value?

+3. **FOOTER**
+* Is the footer view positioned at the bottom of the page according to the screen used?
 ***

 ## Deployment